Homework Assignment #6 — Contribution

 will give you something detailed to talk about in each of the required

-- Hint 2: Students often report that this project makes a great
+Students often report that this homework makes a great

 talking point at technical interviews, especially with higher-tier